yufengwudcs/ScisTree/README.md

 # ScisTree
-Cell tree inference and genotype calling from noisy single cell data
+Cell tree inference and genotype calling from noisy single cell data.

 ScisTree is a computer program for inferring cell tree and calling genotypes from uncertain single cell genotype data.
+If you use ScisTree, please cite:

+Accurate and Efficient Cell Tree Inference and Genotype Calling from Noisy Single Cell Data: the Maximum Likelihood Perfect Phylogeny Approach, Yufeng Wu, manuscript, 2018.

 The key feature of ScisTree is that it works with uncertain genotypes with individualized probability.
 That is, you can specify for each genotype (at a row/cell or column/site) different probabilities of being a particular genotype state.
 ScisTree allows both binary or ternary genotypes.
 Here is an example for binary genotypes.
+Note: don't include blank rows in the input genotype file.

 # This is an example for binary genotypes.
 HAPLOID 5 4